Stoxum/casinocoin-dev-portal/content/tutorial-paychan.md

         }
     }

-In this example, the `expiration` value 547073182 in [seconds since the CasinoCoin Epoch](reference-casinocoind.html#specifying-time) maps to 2017-05-02T20:46:22Z, so any claims not redeemed by that time are no longer valid.
+In this example, the `expiration` value 547073182 in [seconds since the Stoxum Epoch](reference-stoxumd.html#specifying-time) maps to 2017-05-02T20:46:22Z, so any claims not redeemed by that time are no longer valid.

 ## 10. Anyone can close the expired channel.

 After the settlement delay has passed or the channel has reached its planned expiration time, the channel is expired.
-Any further transaction that would affect the channel can only close it, returning unclaimed CSC to the payer.
+Any further transaction that would affect the channel can only close it, returning unclaimed STM to the payer.

 The channel can remain on the ledger in an expired state indefinitely.
 This is because the ledger cannot change except as the results of a transaction, so _someone_ must send a transaction to cause the expired channel to close.
 As long as the channel remains on the ledger, it counts as an object owned by the payer for purposes of the [owner reserve](concept-reserves.html#owner-reserves).

-CasinoCoin recommends that the payer sends a second [PaymentChannelClaim transaction][] with the `tfClose` flag for this purpose.
+Stoxum recommends that the payer sends a second [PaymentChannelClaim transaction][] with the `tfClose` flag for this purpose.
 However, other accounts, even those not involved in the payment channel, can cause an expired channel to close.

 The command to submit the transaction is the same as the previous example requesting channel expiration.
 (However, its resulting [auto-filled](reference-transaction-format.html#auto-fillable-fields) `Sequence` number, signature, and identifying hash are unique.)

-Example of [submitting](reference-casinocoind.html#sign-and-submit-mode) a transaction to close an expired channel:
+Example of [submitting](reference-stoxumd.html#sign-and-submit-mode) a transaction to close an expired channel:

     {
         "method": "submit",